Hair Extension Maintenance

 Correct Brushing Technique

 Expect tangling.
 Remember you're used to your short hair, and soon within a few hours you've acquired a full head of hair.
-Using a wet brush which we have available at the salon, brush your hair gently holding it all to one side, starting from the bottom, and working your way up. if you hear tearing or ripping, brush the bottom again and make sure it is tangle free before moving up.
+Using a wet brush, brush your hair gently holding it all to one side, starting from the bottom, and working your way up. if you hear tearing or ripping, brush the bottom again and make sure it is tangle free before moving up.
 With weft type extensions, many people forget to brush near where the extensions are applied.
 This will slowly cause matting to develop.
 Be sure to section out each weft and untangle as close to the scalp as you can making sure to be extremely gentle but remove tangles.

 Brush your hair before showering.
 Avoid bunching up your hair when shampooing as well as vigorous scrubbing.
 Bunching it up at the top of your head will cause a lot of tangling that will be very difficult to brush out.
 Shampoo in a downward straight motion the same way your hair grows.
 Condition in the same downward motion but avoid getting conditioner too close to the roots where the extensions are applied.
 Conditioner is very slippery and getting it too close to where the extensions are applied can cause them to slip.
-With the exception of Individual Keratin Shrink Links, We recommend only blow drying where the extensions are applied in order to ensure no slippage.
+I recommend blow drying (on low heat) where the extensions are applied in order to ensure no slippage.
 If you can, try to air dry the rest of the extensions, the least amount of heat the extensions endure, the longer they'll last.
 Due to the Individual Keratin Shrink Links being attached with a glue like tube, direct heat from the blow dryer is not recommended.
 Too much heat in one area will cause the Shrink Link to melt.
 To avoid this, make sure you constantly move the blow dryer.
 While they're air drying, remember to put a good leave in conditioner and serum that we recommend on the hair extensions.

 Sleeping and Swimming